ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ## Prerequisite steps to Install IBM Cloud Private v2.1

-1. If you are building you own VM, you should have already created a clone of the ICP base VM for each VM in the cluster.
+1. If you are building your own VM, you should have already created a clone of the ICP base VM for each VM in the cluster.
 At a minimum, this would be the boot-master, the proxy and a couple of worker nodes.

 2. If you are using VMs provided to you, then you should have completed all the steps to getting Docker running on at least the boot-master machine.
 The install process includes installing Docker on each cluster member.
 As an expedient we recommend pre-installing Docker on each cluster member.
 (See the section [Copy and load ICP docker image tar ball to all cluster VMs](#Copy and load ICP docker image tar ball to all cluster VMs) below for details.)